VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

+Fig. \ref{Fig_SeVC_problems} presents an example of buffer underflow vulnerability related to pointer ``$data$'' (Line 2).
+This vulnerability may not be detected by any detector that cannot accommodate the control flow of conditional operator ``{\em N$<$m?N:99}'' in statement ``{\em memset(dataBuffer, 'A', N$<$m?N:99);}'' (Line 14), because (i) the control flow is implicit in ``{\em N$<$m?N:99}'' rather than expressed as two branches of comparison between {\em N} and {\em m}, and (ii) the macro definition identifier {\em N} (highlighted with boxes) is not identified as 100.
+This explains why VulDeeLocator transforms ``{\em memset(dataBuffer, 'A', N$<$m?N:99);}'' to 4 statements (Lines 6-9 in Fig. \ref{Fig_SeVC_generation}(d)) in the intermediate code-based vulnerability candidate, which can recognize that {\em N} takes the value 100 and can generate two branches by comparing {\em N} and {\em m}.
+Moreover, VulDeeLocator uses BRNN-vdl, which will be presented later, to pinpoint that the vulnerable line is in Line 25.

 It is intuitive that vulnerabilities exhibit some syntax characteristics that can be leveraged to identify some pieces of code (i.e., program slices) as {\em initial candidates} for vulnerability detection \cite{vuldeepecker,SySeVR}.
-Vulnerability syntax characteristics can be represented via some appropriate data structures (e.g., Abstract Syntax Trees or ASTs), which allow one to extract pieces of source code that match these characteristics.
-Regardless of the representation of such characteristics, we can use $H=\{h_1, ..., h_\eta\}$ to represent a set of $\eta$ vulnerability syntax characteristics.
-We can use a characteristic $h_q$ ($1 \leq q \leq \eta$) to extract pieces of source code as syntax-based vulnerability candidates, which are the starting point for vulnerability detection, leading to:
+Vulnerability syntax characteristics can be represented in some appropriate data structures (e.g., Abstract Syntax Trees or ASTs), which allow one to extract pieces of source code that match these characteristics.
+These pieces of source code are the starting point for vulnerability detection, leading to: